RalphHightower/blog/_posts/2024-09-13-DontNeedNoStinkingOligarch.md

 ---
 layout: post
-tags: [Donald Trump, Elon Musk, oligarch, politics]
+tags: [Donald Trump, Elon Musk, oligarch, politics, Tesla, National Highway Traffic Safety Administration (NHTSA), SpaceX, Federal Aviation Administration (FAA), NASA, Federal Communications Commission (FCC), Starlink]
 categories: [2024 presidential election]
 date: 2024-09-13 5:10 PM
 excerpt: "Musk is the latest example of a totally gearheaded, engineering-brained, Silicon Valley guy who looks at government and says ‘How hard can it be?
 Let me at it and I can solve it for you.'
 There’s been many of these characters before, and he’s just the latest."